geludwig/DraegerDatagrabberDiagram/README.md

-# DraegerDatagrabberDiagram
+# DraegerDreamguard

-This python script converts recorded data from 'Draeger Datagrabber' and 'Draeger DreamGuard' to a visually appealing diagram.
+sensor.py : Used to transfer data via serial interface from sensor to hex file.

-Run via run.py.
+run.py : Update script for diagram.py

-Input files are a monitor.csv and sensor.txt.
-See under '/examples' for example files.
+diagram.py : Convert sensor data and Datagrabber data (Draeger Monitoring Tool for Infinity Devices) to diagram.